Rudypi/KotlinDogShelter/dog-shelter/README.md

 # Dog Shelter app

 Creates a dog shelter with as many cages as specified by the user, and allows the user to add, remove and list dogs already there.
+Usage: run the app, give a number of available cages and then start using commands below.

 ## Usage